BOB Revolution SE Review

 Our Analysis and Test Results

-In our article, How to Choose the Best Jogging Stroller, we describe our belief that the main benefit of a jogging stroller is the freedom it gives parents to get some exercise without needing to arrange for childcare.
+In our article, How to Choose a Stroller for Jogging, we describe our belief that the main benefit of a jogging stroller is the freedom it gives parents to get some exercise without needing to arrange for childcare.
 But the BOB Revolution SE was unique in our tests for its ability to not only allow you to go for a run in almost any surface while keeping baby safe and comfortable, but also give you the freedom to unlock the front wheel and glide your way through the tight spaces that keep fixed front wheel joggers away.
 It is so versatile that, of the jogging strollers we tested, we consider it the one that best helps new moms get back to exercising outdoors.

 Running / Jogging Use